Random Access Channel Coding in the Finite Blocklength Regime: The RAC Code and Its Performance

-The discussion that follows uses $\ws_{[k]}=(1,\ldots,k)$ as an example instance of a message vector $w_{[k]}$ in which $w_i\neq w_j$ for all $i \neq j$, and $\tcW_{[s]}$ as the set of all ordered message vectors that do not intersect with $\ws_{[k]}$, i.e. $\tcW_{[s]}=\{\tw_{[s]}\in[M]^s \colon \tw_1 > k, \tw_i < \tw_j \,\,\, \forall i < j\}$.
-Note that we need to include only ordered vectors in $\tcW_{[s]}$ in view of our identity-blind decoding rule in \eqref{eq:thres}.
-The resulting error bound proceeds as \eqref{eqn:achboundfirst}--\eqref{barterms}, displayed at the top of the page, where $X_{[k]}$ is the vector of transmitted codewords and $\bar{X}_{[s]}(\tw_{[s]})$ represents the codeword for $\tw_{[s]}$, which was not transmitted.
-Line (\ref{eqn:rep}) separates the case where distinct transmitters send the same message from the case where there is no repetition.
-Lines \eqref{eqn:instance}--\eqref{eqn:errors} enumerate the error events in the no-repetition case; these include all cases where the transmitted codeword passes the binary hypothesis test \eqref{eq:0test} for ``no active transmitters" \eqref{eqn:short}, all cases where the transmitted codeword fails to meet the threshold (\ref{eqn:instance}), all cases where a prefix of the transmitted codeword meets the threshold for some $t<k$ (\ref{eqn:short}), and all cases where a codeword that is wrong in $s$ dimensions and right in $t-s$ dimensions meets the threshold for $t\leq k$ (\ref{eqn:errors}).
+Recall that the information density $\imath_t(x_{[t]}^{n_t}; y_t^{n_t})$ in \eqref{eq:imathnt} is defined with respect to $(X_{[t]}^{n_t}, Y_t^{n_t})$, not with respect to $(\bar{X}_{[t]}^{n_t}, Y_t^{n_t})$.
+The resulting error bound proceeds as shown in \eqref{eqn:achboundfirst}--\eqref{eq:barterms}; here $X_{[k]}$ is the vector of transmitted codewords, and $\bar{X}_{[s]}(\tw_{[s]})$ is an i.i.d. copy of $\bar{X}_{[s]}$, which represents the codeword for a collection of messages $\tw_{[s]} \in \tcW_{[s]}$ that was not transmitted.
+Line (\ref{eqn:rep}) separates the case where at least one message is repeated from the case where there are no repetitions.
+Lines \eqref{eqn:instance}--\eqref{eqn:errors} enumerate the error events in the no-repetition case; these include all cases where the transmitted codeword passes the binary hypothesis test \eqref{eq:0test} for ``no active transmitters" \eqref{eqn:instance}, all cases where a subset of the transmitted codewords meets the threshold for some $t<k$ (\ref{eqn:instance}), all cases where a codeword that is incorrect in $s$ dimensions and correct in $t-s$ dimensions meets the threshold for $t\leq k$ \eqref{eqn:errors}, and all cases where the transmitted codeword fails to meet the threshold \eqref{eqn:errors}.
 We apply the union bound and the symmetry of the code design to represent the probability of each case by the probability of an example instance times the number of instances.
-Equations \eqref{eqn:replacedecoder}-\eqref{barterms} replace decoders by the threshold rules in their definitions.
-The delay in applying the union bound in the final line is deliberate.
-Applying the following observation before applying the union bound yields a tighter bound.
-Therefore
+Equations \eqref{eqn:replacedecoder}-\eqref{eq:barterms} apply the bound in \eqref{eq:Prep} and replace decoders by the threshold rules in their definitions.